shahpnmlab/automateImod/README.md

   --help              Show this message and exit.

 ```
-You can briefly review the results of your aligned tilt-series by reconstructing tomograms by running -
+You can review the results of your aligned tilt-series by reconstructing tomograms by running -

 ```commandline
 Usage: automateImod reconstruct-tomograms [OPTIONS]